aprescott/serif/README.md

 Serif releases you from managing a file system so you can focus on writing content.

 Having problems with Serif?
-[Open an issue on GitHub](https://github.com/aprescott/serif/issues), use the [Serif Google Group](https://groups.google.com/forum/#!forum/serif-rb), or join the Freenode#serif IRC channel at irc://irc.freenode.net/serif.
+[Open an issue on GitHub](https://github.com/aprescott/serif/issues) or use the [Serif Google Group](https://groups.google.com/forum/#!forum/serif-rb).

 ## First time use